• Skip to primary navigation

 Tweetables

 Caring comes with cares.
 And Christians don’t get a hall pass from hardship.
 Share on X “The heart is never empty.
-If not full of God, it will be full of the world, and of worldly care.” — Alexander MacLaren Share on X “If a thing is great enough to threaten to make me anxious, it is great enough for me to talk to God about.” — Alexander MacLaren Share on XA deeper dive
+If not full of God, it will be full of the world, and of worldly care.” — Alexander MacLaren Share on X “If a thing is great enough to threaten to make me anxious, it is great enough for me to talk to God about.” — Alexander MacLaren Share on X

 John Piper on “fighting words” he turns to when he’s anxious: